 The new Frederique Constant Slimline Moonphase Manufacture Ladies (ref.
-FC-703VD3SD4) automatic wrist watch is not only one of the finest timekeepers introduced so far by the brand.
-It is also one of those (still few) models of the Swiss watchmaker that is powered not by a slightly redecorated version of a run off the mill blank movement made either by ETA or Sellita, but by a new caliber that was developed and built on their own production facilities.
+FC-703VD3SD4) automatic wristwatch is one of the finest timekeepers introduced so far by the brand.
+It is also one of those (still few) models of the Swiss watchmaker that is powered not by a slightly redecorated version of a run-off-the-mill blank movement made either by ETA or Sellita, but by a new caliber that was developed and built by Frederique Constant on their own production facilities.
 That says something, right?

-Revealed just a week ago during Baselworld 2015 industry event, the new device offers a layout, which is not only much more pleasant to look at, but is actually a lot readable than the previous model: something that you rarely encounter when it comes to timekeepers designed for women.
+Revealed just a week ago during Baselworld 2015 industry event, the new device offers a layout that is not only much more pleasant to look at, but is actually a lot readable than the previous model: something that you rarely encounter when it comes to timekeepers designed for women.

-With this model, Frederique Constant chooses the same path as, say, Girard Perregaux: they get rid of faux guilloche in favor of a plain-looking silver dial that doesn’t divert our attention from the models main points of attraction: a moonphase display, which is, as usual, combined with a circular calendar, and eight finely cut diamonds that serve as hour markers (they are accompanied by rose gold-plated, hand-applied stick shaped indices that well match the leaf-shaped hour and minute hands).
+With this model, Frederique Constant chooses the same path as, say, Girard Perregaux: they get rid of stamped faux “guilloche” pattern in favor of a plain-looking silver dial that doesn’t divert our attention from the model’s main points of attraction: a moonphase display, which is, as usual, combined with a circular calendar, and eight finely cut diamonds that serve as hour markers (they are accompanied by rose gold-plated, hand-applied stick shaped indices that well match the leaf-shaped hour and minute hands).

 Featuring classic convex shape, the dial looks like it was sand-blasted by the finest particles acquiring that gorgeous silky-matte texture that is not just pleasant for an eye, but also serves as a very good background for the hour and minute hands.